-With regards individual authors, Larsson, Nesbo, Sjöwall and Wahlöö are the big hitters in terms of sales and influence and whilst they are accorded the greatest scrutiny Forshaw’s encompassing and celebratory investigation references many lesser known writers.
+With regards to individual authors, Larsson, Nesbo, Sjöwall and Wahlöö are the big hitters in terms of sales and influence, and whilst they are accorded the greatest scrutiny Forshaw’s encompassing and celebratory investigation references many lesser-known writers.

-Closing with a section on names to watch out for over the coming months and years one can’t help but wish for this excellent text to be updated at regular intervals so as to accommodate new perspectives on the sub genre that occur following the release of each book or DVD from Arrow Films.
+Closing with a section on names to watch out for over the coming months and years one can’t help but wish for this excellent text to be updated at regular intervals to accommodate new perspectives on the subgenre that occur following the release of each book or DVD from Arrow Films.

-Nordic Noir – The Pocket Essential Guide To Scandinavian Crime Fiction, Film & TV is available to buy from Amazon:
+Nordic Noir – The Pocket Essential Guide To Scandinavian Crime Fiction, Film & TV is published by Pocket Essentials.